Liverpool Senior Cup

 The Liverpool County Football Association Senior Cup, commonly known as the Liverpool Senior Cup, is a football knockout tournament involving teams from the city of Liverpool, England and surrounding areas.

 It is the County Cup competition of the Liverpool County Football Association and involves non-league clubs as well as the three professional teams in Merseyside: Everton, Liverpool and Tranmere Rovers.
-However, while non-league clubs often field their first team in the competition, the professional clubs generally field their reserve teams.

 Competition history

 The first Liverpool Senior Cup was played for in 1882–83, with Bootle (1879) becoming the inaugural winners, and the competition has taken place most seasons since then.

 The Cup was suspended during most of the First World War, but continued during the Second World War, largely in the form of exhibition matches between Liverpool and Everton wartime teams.

+After the Second World War, a separate competition was created for local non-League clubs; the Liverpool Non-League Senior Cup.
+The competition was scrapped in 1977, and non-League teams now enter the Liverpool Senior Cup instead.

 Prescot Cables defeated Southport 2–0 in the 2016–17 final at Volair Park, with Andy Scarisbrick scoring the winner in the second half.
 The game received widespread attention from national news outlets when fans celebrating Joe Herbert's opening goal caused a section of the fence to collapse.

-2022–2023

-Byes to Second Round - AFC Liverpool, Bootle, Litherland REMYCA, Lower Breck, Marine, Southport & Warrington Rylands.

-Byes to Quarter Finals - Everton & Tranmere Rovers.